 HRSA's HIV/AIDS Bureau supports initiatives that focus on sexual minority communities facing challenges with HIV care engagement.
-Projects are designed to enhance Ryan White HIV/AIDS Program (RWHAP) services that reach individuals and populations hardest hit by the HIV epidemic in the United States, including African American men who have sex with men (MSM) and transgender people.
-Initiatives focus on, for example, health literacy, involving consumers in guiding their own care decisions, evidence-informed service delivery approaches, consumer engagement in planning.
+Projects are designed to enhance Ryan White HIV/AIDS Program (RWHAP) services.
+Initiatives, current and past, focus on involving consumers in guiding their own care decisions and evidence-informed service delivery approaches.

-The end+disparities ECHO Collaborative is a national initiative to reduce health disparities among four disproportionately affected HIV subpopulations, including MSM of color and transgender people.
+- end+disparities ECHO Collaborative quality improvement tools on addressing health disparities among four disproportionately affected HIV subpopulations, including MSM of color and transgender people.

-Innovative Approaches to Engaging Hard-to-Reach Populations Living with HIV/AIDS into Care provides tools for agencies to improve care engagement for hard-to-reach individuals.
-This effort is part of IHIP: Integrating HIV Innovative Practices.
+- Innovative Approaches to Engaging Hard-to-Reach Populations Living with HIV/AIDS into Care tools help agencies improve care engagement for various hard-to-reach individuals.

 See HIV Care Innovations: Replication Resources for more tools targeting various populations and services.